 Please be advised that refunds are not a frequent practice of GSA Auctions℠.
-A request for refund must be substantiated in writing to the Contracting Officer for issues regarding mis-described property, missing property and voluntary defaults within 15 calendar days from the date of payment.
+A request for refund must be substantiated in writing to the Contracting Officer for issues regarding mis-described property, missing property and voluntary defaults within 15 calendar days from the date of award.

 The refund is limited to the purchase price of the misdescribed property.